A differential approach to Ax-Schanuel, I: The Cartan approach to linear differential equations

 We say that the connection $\nabla$ is principal if it is $G$-equivariant: for all $(v,p) \in TY \times_Y P$ and $g \in G$ we have $\nabla_{v,R_g(p)} = dR_g(\nabla_{v,p})$.
 This is equivalent to requiring that the $\nabla$-horizontal distribution is $G$-invariant, or that the image of the $\nabla$-horizontal lift operator consists of $G$-invariant vector fields.
 We say that the connection $\nabla$ is \emph{flat} if the lift operator is a Lie algebra morphism, that is:

 {\bf In what follows, a connection means a $G$-principal flat connection.}\\

 We are mostly concerned with \emph{rational connections}.
-The definition above is the definition of a regular connection.
-A rational connection on $P$ over $Y$ is given by a Zariski open subset $Y^o \subset Y$ such that $P|_{Y^o}$ is a principal bundle with a regular connection. \begin{exam} The most important example of a rational $G$-invariant connection is a linear differential equation in fundamental form.
+The definition above is the definition of an algebraic connection.
+Let $P\to Y$ be a dominant map of algebraic varieties.
+A rational principal connection on $P$ over $Y$ is a principal connection on $P|_{Y^o}$ with $Y^{o}$ a Zariski open and dense subset $Y$ such that $P|_{Y^o}$ is a principal bundle.

+\begin{exam} The most important example of a rational $G$-invariant connection is a linear differential equation in fundamental form.
 Let us fix an algebraic irreducible curve $Y$ and a non constant rational function $y\in \mathbb C(Y)$.
 As $\mathbb C(Y)$ is an algebraic extension of $\mathbb C(y)$, the derivation $\frac{d}{dy}$ can be uniquely extended to $\mathbb C(Y)$.
 Our equation is

 In this situation $G$ is the linear group ${\rm GL}_n(\mathbb C)$ with coordinate ring $\mathbb C\left[ U_i^j , \frac{1}{det(U)}\right]$, $P$ is $Y \times G$, and the action of $G$ on $P$ is given by right translations: $(y,U)\cdot g = (y,U g)$.
 We see $\frac{d}{dy}$ as a rational vector field on $Y$ and the linear differential system gives us its $\nabla$-horizontal lift